bartekburnat7/main_project/README.md

 ###    User Registration and Authentication
 -   #4 As a user I can easily register by creating a username, password and selecting what type of account I would like to create.
--   #5 As a user I can easily log out by clicking the "Log Out" button which is placed in the navbar.
+-   #5 As a user I can easily log into my account and log out by clicking the "Log Out" button which is placed in the navbar.
 -   ####    Trainer
     -   #6 As a Personal trainer I can easily create a "Trainer Account" by selecting the "Create a Trainer Account:" when signing up, so I am able to book lessons for my students.